Duplicate Files Finder on Mac

 Step 3.
 Preview and Remove Duplicate Files

-When the scanning process completes, to be clear for you, all the duplicate files will be listed on the interface classified in categories like:
+When the scanning process completes, to be clear for you, all the duplicate files will be listed on the interface and actually they are classified in categories like:

 1. You can preview the photos, videos, songs, etc. in the first place avoiding mistaken deletion.

-2. Tap the location under the file and the related folder will be opened immediately.
+2. Tap the location under the file and copy the path to open the folder immediately.

 It's easy, right?
 Deleting duplicates is able to free up much space on Mac, and then your Mac will back to prime time.
 Don't forget to clean up duplicate items from time to time.